rust-lang/rfcs/text/0000-rustfmt-stability.md

 Examples:

 * remove a stable option (config or command line)
-* remove or change some variants of a stable option
+* remove or change the variants of a stable option (however, changing the formatting *behaviour* of non-default variants is *not* a breaking change)
 * change public API (usual back-compat rules), see [issue](https://github.com/rust-lang-nursery/rustfmt/issues/2639)
 * change to formatting which breaks the specification
 * a bug fix which changes formatting from breaking the specification to abiding by the specification

 Any API breaking change will require a major version increment.
 Changes to formatting at this level (other than bug fixes) will require an amendment to the specification RFC

-Open question: when and how to update the Rust distribution with such a change.
-However, I don't expect this to be an issue in the short-run, since we will avoid such changes.
+An API breaking change would cause a semver major version increment.

 ### Major formatting breaking change

 Any change which would change the formatting of code which was previously correctly formatted.
-In particular when run on CI, any change which would cause `rustfmt --write-mode=check` to fail where it previously succeeded.
+In particular when run on CI, any change which would cause `rustfmt --check` to fail where it previously succeeded.

 This only applies to formatting with the default options.
 It includes bug fixes, and changes at any level of detail or to any kind of code.

+A major formatting breaking change would cause a semver minor version increment, however, users would have to opt-in to the change.

 ### Minor formatting breaking change

 These are changes to formatting which cannot cause regressions for users using default options and stable Rust.
 That is any change to formatting which only affects formatting with non-default options or only affects code which does not compile with stable Rust.

+A minor formatting breaking change would cause a semver minor version increment.

 ### Non-breaking change